devbryan0225/GigHub/README.md

 ### How the database is maintained.
 - Code first approach.
 - Class models are created.
-- Add Migration,
+- PM > add-migration when changes are made to the models.
-- Update Database to commit the changes to database.
+- PM > Update-Database to commit the changes to database.
+- Whenever a new model is created, the ApplicationDbContext is updated with the new models.